jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 I once dated a girl and she made an interesting observation.

 She remarked that I had no idea what a good relationship looks like because I grew up with a single mother.
-At the time, the comment annoyed me, but as I got older I realized that there was a lot of truth in what she said.&nbsp;
+At the time, the comment annoyed me, but as I got older I realized that there was a lot of truth in what she said.

 Not only was there a lot of truth, but it also affected how I conducted myself [in every relationship that I had](https://edlatimore.com/relationship-advice/){: target="_blank"}, and that effect was never positive.